Penthouse (film): Plot

 Jack questions the pawnbroker without success.
 After he leaves, Levitoff is murdered.
 Jack goes to Gertie's apartment (directly across from the murder scene) to get some clothes for her.
 Crelliman shows up and offers him $200,000 to take a long vacation.
 When Jack turns him down, Crelliman threatens him.
-Jack leaves and breaks into the apartment directly above Gertie's, which he has learned belongs to Murtoch (George E. Stone), one of Crelliman's gunmen.
+Jack leaves and breaks into the apartment directly above Gertie's, which he has learned belongs to Murtoch, one of Crelliman's gunmen.
 From the entry and exit wounds on Mimi's body, he is sure the murderer was situated higher up; the angle from Murtoch's window is about right.
 A helpful elevator operator warns Jim that Crelliman's men are waiting for him in the lobby and leads him to the service elevator.

 Jack sees Gertie in a club with Murtoch and jumps to conclusions.
 When she returns to Jack's apartment, he is mad until she tells him that she had to get Murtoch out of his apartment so Jack would not run into him when he broke in.
 He apologizes and admits he has fallen in love with her.
 He asks Gertie to marry him, but they are interrupted by a phone call from Tony, who has found out that Crelliman has decided to have Murtoch killed.
-Jack takes along Police Lieutenant "Steve" Stevens (Robert Emmett O'Connor) and several of his men to trick Murtoch into confessing.
+Jack takes along Police Lieutenant "Steve" Stevens and several of his men to trick Murtoch into confessing.
 Gertie volunteers to lure Crelliman out onto the roof of the other building.
 After capturing Murtoch, Jack tells him that they will frame him for Crelliman's impending murder.
 Murtoch eventually cracks and confesses.

 Meanwhile, Gertie tells Crelliman that she frightened Jack into accepting his offer, but he does not believe her and tells his men to take her "for a ride".
 Jack and the police hear gunfire.
 When they rush over, they find Crelliman and his henchmen all dead.
 Gertie and Tony are in the next room.
 Tony saved Gertie, but he himself collapses and dies from a gunshot wound.